What Causes Cloudy Pond Water?

 What makes water murky?

 Poor water clarity stems from a number of sources.
-The cloudiness itself can be composed of suspended soil, run-off waste, suspended muck, algae particles, and even a haze from nutrients themselves.
+The cloudiness itself can be composed of suspended soil, run-off waste, suspended muck, algae particles, or a haze from high nutrients.

 Water color is the first clue to solve this mystery.
 Water quality testing provides additional clues to uncover the cause of cloudy water.

-Green water is planktonic algae particles.
-This form of algae often appears as water warms in summer.
+Green water is planktonic algae.
+This type of algae often appears as water temperature increases in spring/summer.
 Heavy rains or extended overcast periods may cause the water to temporarily clear.

-Brown water can stem from more than one cause.
+Brown water can stem from multiple causes.
 Soil from new pond construction, heavy rains, soil erosion, construction run-off can stay in suspension for a period of time.
 If water turns brown year after year, there may be another cause.
 Something may be stirring up the pond leading to suspended soil or muck in the water.
 A simple jar test can provide insight.
 Fill a clear jar with pond water.
-Place in an undistrubed area for 24 hours.
+Place in an undisturbed area for 24 hours.
 If the water clears and the particles drop to the bottom, then something is causing the water to churn.
 This could be catfish, crayfish, or grass carp.
 It could also be from a large population of ducks or geese.

 Gray murky water is often a result of high phosphate in water.